Devonta Smith Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Smith put up 31 receiving yards in only career matchup, 11.5 fewer than his over/under for Sunday's game.
+- Smith had 31 receiving yards in one career matchup against the Buccaneers, 12.5 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).

-- Smith did not have a touchdown catch in that contest against the Buccaneers.
+- Smith did not have a touchdown catch in that matchup against the Buccaneers.

 - The Buccaneers have the NFL's 22nd-ranked pass defense this season, giving up 255.7 yards per game through the air.

-- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the NFL.
+- With 26 passing TDs conceded this year, the Buccaneers defense is ranked 13th in the league.

 Recent Performances

-- In last week's game against the Cowboys, Smith racked up three catches for 41 yards.
+- In last week's game against the Cowboys, Smith recorded three catches for 41 yards.

-- Smith has racked up 175 receiving yards (58.3 per game) and one touchdown, hauling in 11 balls on 17 targets over his last three outings.
+- Over his last three games, Smith has caught 11 passes on 17 targets for 175 yards and one touchdown, averaging 58.3 yards per game.

 Smith's Philadelphia Teammates